 Finally, although LG has made strides with battery life in the G7 and now the V35, the company's devices still pale in comparison to those of its rivals in longevity.
 The V35 lasted 9 hours and 11 minutes on a charge in our battery test, in which the phone streamed web pages endlessly on AT&T's LTE network.

 That result was somewhat surprising, as the V35 has the same 3,300-mAh battery as the V30 and the latter phone couldn't even break 6 and a half hours.
 As happy as we are to see LG make strides in efficiency, the V35 still lasted several hours less than many of its competitors, including the iPhone X (10:49), Galaxy S9+ (10:59) and Pixel 2 XL (12:09).

 As an upgrade to LG's "other" flagship, the V35 is a serviceable smartphone.
 It is as powerful as its contemporaries, has a solid OLED display, and maintains a featherweight edge-to-edge design that doesn't feel as overengineered as your typical premium handset nowadays — and that includes the LG G7 ThinQ.

 However, the V35 is also something nobody asked for, and it brings nothing novel to the market.
 Say what you like about the G7's derivative looks, but at least it's a new expression for LG.
-The V35, however, is a rehash of a phone that came out less than a year ago.
+The V35, however, is a rehash of a phone that came out last year, and LG has since released an even more advanced version in the V40.
 Many of the reasons you might've bought a V30 last fall — whether it was the improved audio or the wide-angle perspective — are popping up in other, cheaper phones that don't require you to be an AT&T or a Project Fi customer while parting with $899.
 The V35 is just fine, but for the sacrifices you'll have to make, just fine isn't good enough.

 Credit: Tom's Guide